Education centre > International Diploma in Botanic Garden Education

 Read the testimonials from the 2006 group of students to get an idea of why they took part in the course and what they got out of it.

 Dr Asimina Vergou

 The mission of Botanic Gardens Conservation International is: To mobilise botanic gardens and engage partners to secure plant diversity for the well-being of people and the planet.

 The mission of Royal Botanic Gardens Kew is: To enable better management of the Earth’s environment by increasing knowledge and understanding of the plant and fungal kingdoms – the basis of life on earth

-The 2006 International Diploma course was very successful, with 12 participants from 11 countries around the world; from Ireland to Papua New Guinea, Colombia to Cameroon, Bhutan to Germany.
+The 2012 International Diploma course was very successful, with 10 participants from 10 countries around the world; from Australia to Nigeria, Finland to Turkey, Canada to Kyrgyzstan.
 Some of them shared their thoughts with us on the experience.